Grey Fleet Management

 To verify that grey fleet vehicles are serviced regularly and in accordance with manufacturer warranties, drivers will also be required to input their total mileage on a monthly basis via an online mileage reporting system, so that timely service reminders can be issued as the service draws near.

-There are some very sound financial and for keeping employees in grey fleet vehicles to a minimum.
+There are some very sound financial reasons for keeping employees in grey fleet vehicles to a minimum.

 Mileage reimbursement for drivers using their cars for business purposes creates a substantial cost centre that, like any other, needs to be managed effectively.

-Combined with this level of mileage rates, which may also create the incentive for additional travel, we always advise our clients to look carefully at the impact grey fleet travel has on total emissions in the light of their corporate environmental policy.
+Combined with this level of mileage rates, which may also create the incentive for additional travel, we always advise our clients to look carefully at the impact grey fleet vehicles have on total emissions in the light of their corporate environmental policy.

 This is because grey fleet vehicles are generally older and create higher emissions than company-owned or daily rental vehicles and are less likely to be well maintained.